 Affiliate Disclosure: As an Amazon Associate, we may earn commissions on qualifying purchases from Amazon.com.

-You’ve been holding onto that special bottle for years, and it’s finally time to crack it open.
-Your brew may not be as old as the oldest alcoholic beverage, according to Guinness World Records.
+You’ve been keeping a special bottle in your wine fridge for years, and it’s finally time to crack it open.
+Your vino may not be as old as the oldest alcoholic beverage, according to Guinness World Records.
 Still, you might be wondering if your vintage is, in fact, still good.

 Alcohol does not have an expiration date because it usually does not contain organic matter such as plants, eggs, milk, or cream.
 Organic matter deteriorates with time, shortening an alcoholic beverage’s shelf life and lowering its drinkability.